Schrausser/ConsoleApp_References/paper.md

 ~~~
 T This is a very simple program
-T for fast text input into a file
+T for fast text input into a file.
 T Das ist ein sehr einfaches Programm
 T zur schnellen Texteingabe in eine Datei.
 ~~~